 - Use a hard-to-guess password, do not share the password and change it periodically.
 Oakland University and University Technology Services will never send you an email asking you for your password; do not respond to emails that ask for passwords.

-- Enable two-step authentication two-step authentication on your NetID account.
+- Enable two-step authentication on your NetID account.

 - Make sure your software is up-to-date: install patches, firewall protection and anti-virus updates.